 But We Who Are Alive in Christ …

-Soon, “… as the lightning comes from the east and flashes in the west, so also will the coming of the Son of Man be” (v.
-27).
+Soon, “… as the lightning comes from the east and flashes in the west, so also will the coming of the Son of Man be” (Matt.
+24.27).
 On that day we who are alive in Christ will rise to meet Him in the air and forever be with Him (1 Thess.
 4.17).
-Won’t it be grand!
+What a day that will be!
 Pray that He would find us working to bring others into the Kingdom when He comes.

 Do you honor it by obeying God’s commands?